adrielteles/Motivation/README.md

 # Motivation
- this is an application that shows motivational phrases
+ this is an android application that shows motivational phrases